cast-org/figuration/docs/widgets/popover.md

 The required markup for a popover is only a `data-cfw="popover"` attribute and `title` or a `data-cfw-popover-content=""` on the HTML element you wish to have a popover.
 The generated markup of a popover is rather simple, though it does require a position (by default, set to top by the widget).

+If the popover item is already created, you can link to it using <code>data-cfw-popover-target="#somePopover"</code>, or href="#somePopover".
+The proper role and ARIA attributes will be automatically created to link the trigger and target elements.

 ### Via JavaScript

 Enable manually with: